MansoorMajeed/devops-from-scratch/episodes/what-is-devops.md

 ## Continuous Deployment

 We actually go ahead and deploy it as soon as the software is built by the tool

+## So, with DevOps

+### Version control

+- Everything should be in `git`

+### Automation

+- Automated code testing (Selenium, Jenkins)
+- Automated integration (Jenkins)
+- Automated deployments (Jenkins
+- Automate launching of infrastructure (Terraform)
+- Automate the servers themselves (Ansible, Puppet, Chef)
+- Whatever is possible to automate, should be automated (ideally)

+### Make changes in smaller increments

+- All new changes are made in small increments that are tested and integrated before continuing

+### Dev environmet similar to production environment

+No more `works on my machine` excuse

+### Measure performance of the applications

+- Metrics like response time helps us in knowing if a change made our app slower and we can look into it to fix it (Prometheus, Grafana)
+- Monitor logs (ELK)
+- Thirdparty application performance monitoring tools (NewRelic, Datadog)